 The rest of the movie consists of Maher on a quest to try to get a grasp of the religions out there and bring to light why they believe what they believe.
 To carry this out, Maher conducts a series of interviews with various people of different religions and religious standings from around the world.

-He raises questions to believers of the Bible such as whether they are bothered by all the things they believe that are not in the bible.
+He raises questions to believers of the Bible such as whether they are bothered by all the things they believe, which are not in the bible.

 I preach the Gospel of I-Don’t-Know.